7RU7H/CTFs/HackTheBox/Retired-Machines/Seventeen/Seventeen-Helped-Through.md

 With permissions listed
 ![](withperms.png)

-## PrivEsc
+## PrivEsc - Mark to Kavi

+The email that the data we may need would be stored by some auxillary service to the simple web UI that stores staff data that will probably used to PrivEsc.
 ![](loggertheregistry.png)
+Importantly - there is serverside code completed for data handling - but problem exist with the:
+- Private registry
+- Logger - various version may exist.
+- Mike,v Kavishka

 Ippsec discusses how the 8000 does to a load balancer, which I had tried to use a a reverse shell, but also why it came up with a 403 forbiudden in the nmap scan
 ![](portsandsensemaking.png)
-Because Ippsec saying that 4873 does not make sense to him I decide to go through all the ports, dorking the port I did not know
+Because Ippsec saying that 4873 does not make sense to him I decide to go through all the ports, dorking the port I did not know.
+Also decided just to rescan as I have done multiple port scans as is OSCP ready recon normality.
+Good reminder.
 53 - DNS
 80 - http
 8000 - http